Facts and Tips about shooting in China

 The second part of these will actually contact us and take percentage by CC your emails to us.
 Save your time and money; work with the one who actually do the job

 Don’t take risks; contact us prior to your filming to see what we can help you with.
 With have a large selection of 4K cameras, from Sony, Panasonic and Canon, plenty of lenses and light kit available to rent.
 We will be happy to assist you also on other aspects of shooting in China.
 We are based in Shenzhen, Shanghai and Hong-Kong and can meet you directly in other cities around Asia.

 Freelancing is not allowed in China: period.

 Hiring someone doing something illegal is clearly a bad idea to start with.
 You may end with your shooter getting controlled and the filming canceled.
 Even worst, his visa may be revoked if they found out that he was working on providing filming services for oversea’s based TV.
 On your side, you will be flagged as well and it may be impossible to request a visa for China on your next visit.
 Saving money at first but you may regret later.

-The second issue is the lack of reliable rental house where a single operator will have to go and pick up the camera at the last minute.
+The second issue is the lack of reliable rental house in China where a single operator will have to go and pick up the camera at the last minute.
 There are way too many stories where the cameraman got gear promises but the rental house canceled at last minute to serve larger client.
 Service level is far from what you may expect.
-Working with us and our providers in case we can’t supply few part of your kit is the insurance you need in a country as China.
+Working with us and our trusted providers, in case we can’t supply few part of your kit, is the insurance you need.

-Our advice is to ask the business licence of the company you want to work with and check the working permit of the crew members.
+Our advice is to ask the business licence of the company you want to work with.
+Next step is to check the working permit of the crew members.
 If your chosen production company find excuses to not provide these: walk away.